 The challenge of follow-ups

-“Faced with a large backlog of half-qualified or unqualified leads, the sales team will gradually drop off following up on each and every one of them,” Tan explains.
+“Faced with a large backlog of half-qualified or unqualified leads, the sales team will gradually drop off following up on each and every one of them,” Ling explains.
 “The lack of consistent and regular follow-ups eventually leads to significant wasted sales opportunities.”

 Besides, it takes too much time to respond to and engage with every single lead, especially when the majority of efforts doesn’t result in successful conversions or qualification.

 “For some companies, the conversion rate from emails or calls to meetings could be as much as 15 to 1,” says Ling.

 For Randstad, it typically takes about six to seven back-and-forth exchanges to arrange an actual appointment with a lead who was “initially very interested”.

 The marketing director adds, “According to a recent research, only 2% of cold calls resulted in an appointment.
 You will be lucky if your sales reps continue to follow up, because most of them typically give up after two calls.
 The scarcity of time is also why many companies see a third of their leads’ replies falling through the cracks and not being followed up on.”

 To maximize productivity and efficiency in sales, she knew that she had to leverage automation.